 You really have to read between the lines of Richard Harris’ Unplanned Suburbs to understand exactly what he’s getting at with the book’s subtitle, Toronto’s American Tragedy 1900-1950.
 How exactly ‘American’?
 American as in, North American versus European, rugged individualism versus a collective sensibility?
-Or American as in, the postwar sprawling, autocentric land devouring suburbs that haunt us to this day?

 In fact, ‘tragedy’ seems a bit of an overstatement unless I’m missing something, and I could be missing something since this book may be one of the more wonkish I’ve sat down with in some time.
 Unlike the scattered and ad hoc development of the early suburban push of Toronto it describes, Unplanned Suburbs is painfully detailed in its methodology and analysis.
 Harris wants no one doubting how he arrived at the conclusions he arrives at.
 The dude shows his work.

 Not that there’s anything wrong with that.
 It’s just, like an Atom Egoyan film, the story Richard Harris endeavours to tell gets obscured by the author’s attempt to show you how he put that story together.
 The people in it are rendered as little more than statistics, data points.

 A bit unfair, perhaps.
 After all, I shouldn’t pick up an academic book and demand some ripping historical yarn.
 Harris does have to go through century old land value assessments to help piece his tale together.
 Unplanned Suburbs wasn’t intended as a page turner.

 It does, however, provide enough interesting information about a specific period of time in this city’s past for a non-native Torontonian like myself to be a worthwhile